reduxjs/redux/docs/usage/ImplementingUndoHistory.md

 export default App
 ```

 This is it!
-Run `npm install` and `npm start` in the [example folder](https://github.com/reduxjs/redux/tree/master/examples/todos-with-undo) and try it out!
+Add these files to a React + Redux project, run it, and try it out.